 - (4) Is certified by a nationally recognized accrediting body as a therapeutic recreation specialist or activities professional; or - (5) Has successfully completed training covering activities programming from a technical or vocational school, college, university, or other educational institution, and has one year of experience in recreational or activities services.
 Training may also be provided by an out-of-state provider certified in the state in which the provider is located to offer technical or vocational programs or to offer degrees and college credits.
-For individuals hired after April 18, 2002, the minimum amount of training needed to meet this requirement shall-is be-ninety hours. - (H) A food service manager designated pursuant to paragraph (K) of rule 3701-17-18 of the Administrative Code who has supervisory and management responsibility and the authority to direct and control food preparation and service shall will obtain the level two certification in food protection according to rule 3701-21-25 of the Administrative Code. - (I) All individuals used by the nursing home who function in a professional capacity shall will meet the standards applicable to that profession, including but not limited to, possessing a current Ohio license, registration, or certification, if required mandated by law. - (J) The operator or administrator shall-will ensure that each staff member, consultant and volunteer used by the nursing home receives orientation and training to the extent necessary to perform their job responsibilities prior to commencing such job responsibilities independently.
-The orientation and training shall include that includes appropriate orientation and training about residents rights, person-centered care, the physical layout of the nursing home, the applicable job responsibilities, the home's policies and procedures applicable to assuring safe and appropriate resident care, infection control, emergency assistance procedures, and the disaster preparedness plan. - (K) No nursing home shall is allowed to employ a person who applies for a position that involves the provision of direct care to an older adult, if the person: - (1) Has been convicted of or pleaded guilty to an offense listed in division (C)(1) of section 3721.121 of the Revised Code, unless the individual is hired under the personal character standards set forth in rule 3701-13-06 of the Administrative Code: - (2) Fails to complete the form(s) or provide fingerprint impressions as required by in accordance with division (B)(3) of section 3721.121 of the Revised Code; - (3) Is the subject of a finding of abuse or neglect of a resident or misappropriation of the property of a resident on the nurse aide registry, established pursuant to section 3721.32 of the Revised Code; - (4) Is the subject of a finding of abuse or neglect of a resident or misappropriation of the property of a resident on the nurse aide registry established by another state where the home believes or has reason to believe the person resides or resided; or - (5) Has had a disciplinary action currently in effect taken against a professional license by a state licensure body as a result of a finding of abuse, neglect, mistreatment of residents or misappropriation of resident property.
+For individuals hired after April 18, 2002, the minimum amount of training needed to meet this requirement shall-is be-ninety hours. - (H) A food service manager designated pursuant to paragraph (K) of rule 3701-17-18 of the Administrative Code who has supervisory and management responsibility and the authority to direct and control food preparation and service shall-will obtain the level two certification in food protection according to rule 3701-21-25 of the Administrative Code. - (I) All individuals used by the nursing home who function in a professional capacity shall will meet the standards applicable to that profession, including but not limited to, possessing a current Ohio license, registration, or certification, if required mandated by law. - (J) The operator or administrator shall-will ensure that each staff member, consultant and volunteer used by the nursing home receives orientation and training to the extent necessary to perform their job responsibilities prior to commencing such job responsibilities independently.
+The orientation and training shall include that includes appropriate orientation and training about residents rights, person-centered care, the physical layout of the nursing home, the applicable job responsibilities, the home's policies and procedures applicable to assuring safe and appropriate resident care, infection control, emergency assistance procedures, and the disaster preparedness plan. - (K) No nursing home shall is allowed to employ or continue to employ a person who applies for a position that involves the provision of direct care to an older adult, if the person: - (1) Has been convicted of or pleaded guilty to an offense listed in division (C)(1) of section 3721.121 of the Revised Code, unless the individual is hired under the personal character standards set forth in rule 3701-13-06 of the Administrative Code: - (2) Fails to complete the form(s) or provide fingerprint impressions as required by in accordance with division (B)(3) of section 3721.121 of the Revised Code; - (3) Is the subject of a finding of real, alleged, or suspected abuse, neglect, or exploitation of a resident, or misappropriation of the property of a resident abuse or neglect of a resident or misappropriation of the property of a resident on the nurse aide registry, established pursuant to section 3721.32 of the Revised Code; - (4) Is the subject of a finding of real, alleged, or suspected abuse, neglect, or exploitation of a resident, or misappropriation of the property of a resident abuse or neglect of a resident or misappropriation of the property of a resident on the nurse aide registry established by another state where the home believes or has reason to believe the person resides or resided; or

+(5) Has had a disciplinary action that is currently in effect and has been taken out against a professional license by a state licensure body as a result of a finding of abuse, neglect, mistreatment of residents or misappropriation of resident property. as a result of real, alleged, or suspected abuse, neglect, or exploitation of a resident, or misappropriation of the property of a resident.